Privacy Notice for DCG Students

 - Legitimate interest

 Students should be aware that in order to provide our services we may need to share your personal or sensitive personal data within the organisation or outside Derby College Group.
 The privacy of your personal data is paramount and will not be disclosed unless there is a justified purpose for doing so.
-The Group NEVER sells personal data to third parties.
+Derby College Group does not sell personal data to third parties.

 DCG routinely shares this information with: